abbottk/WebPage/teaching/cs381-su15/homework/hw4.md

  * `Push i` -- pushes the integer `i` onto the stack
  * `Pop` -- removes the topmost value from the stack
  * `Add` -- adds the two topmost values on the stack, popping the arguments and pushing their sum
- * `Mult` -- multiples the two topmost values on the stack, popping the arguments and pushing their prodcut
  * `Dup` -- makes a copy of the topmost value on the stack, and pushes the copy
  * `Swap` -- swaps the order of the two topmost values on the stack